rojaoo/Momotype/README.md

 Now, grab the folder that contains the [game](https://github.com/rojaoo/Momotype-android/tree/master/game) folder and drop it into Ren'Py's directory.

-After that, open it, follow Ren'Py's instructions, and the program itself should take care of the rest for you.
+After that, open Ren'Py, follow the build instructions, and the program itself should take care of the rest for you.

 # Disclaimer
 I really hope getting the game files from Steam is not a problem. **If it is, please let me know**.
 The game is free, and you can check it [here](https://store.steampowered.com/app/1822190/Momotype/).